Scaling and Load-Balancing Equi-Joins

 The synthetic data is a combination of random data generated using two processes.
-The first process generates a dataset of $10^9$ records whose keys are uniformly selected from the positive range of the $32$-bit Integer space.
-The second process generates a dataset with $10^7$ records whose keys are drawn from a Zipf distribution with a skew-parameter $\alpha$ and a domain of $10^5$ keys.
-The records of both processes have the same size, $S$.
+The first process generates a dataset of $10^9$ records whose keys are uniformly selected from the positive range of the $32$-bit Integer space, i.e., in the range $[0, \mbox{2,147,483,647}]$.
+The second process generates a dataset with $10^7$ records whose keys are drawn from a Zipf distribution with a skew-parameter $\alpha$ and a domain of $10^5$ keys, i.e., in the range $[0, \mbox{99,999}]$.
+The records generated by both processes were merged together using the RDD \mbox{\textit{union}}() function.
+All the records have the same size, $m_{\mathcal{R}\mathcal{S}}$.

 Initially, the experiments were conducted using the Zipfian keys only.
 The Zipfian keys were generated using the Apache Commons math package, which uses the state-of-the-art inverse-CDF algorithm.
 Yet, generating skewed keys from a space of $10^5$ was pushing the limits of the math package.
 The uniformly-distributed keys were eventually incorporated to increase the key space.